status-im/pm/notes/transcript11.md

 29:00 - 30:00

-The predominant hypothesis seems to be that token velocity and value combined with having good open source contributions should eliminate the need for us to ever be charging rent for features but there might be worth burning a percentage of each sale of stickers in the meantime to have a deflationary effect.
+Rachel: The predominant hypothesis seems to be that token velocity and value combined with having good open source contributions should eliminate the need for us to ever be charging rent for features but there might be worth burning a percentage of each sale of stickers in the meantime to have a deflationary effect.
 So I'm not sure if we actually want to get into the debate about these structures overall and financial sustainability of the the project or if they should just stick to the focus of the sticker market registry contract and regarding the fees for that right now, what decision do we take for the contract and how do we future-proof it for any like potentially desired changes in the future.

 30:00 - 31:00

 Ricardo: I think if we have something like the sticker markets and the Croatian markets then having this operation over the sticker packs, we might have a kind of optional fee and maybe when the owner of that sticker pack can specify how much a fee goes to the Croatian market automatically based on the user buys.
 It goes slowly rising organically as users buy it.
-And of course if the sticker market artist want to promote their own sticker pack they could just deposit in the Croation market.
+And of course if the sticker market artist want to promote their own sticker pack they could just deposit in the Croatian market.

 Rachel: I think that there was also a similar suggestion made that artists when they submit their packs to the registry they could optionally donate some percentage of sales to status.